rafarlho/LogisticsManagementApp/README.md

 <!-- Installation -->
 ### Installation

-After you have all the requirements installed, clone the repository onto a folder of your choosing
+After you have all the requirements installed, clone the repository onto a folder of your choosing:
  ```sh
   git clone https://github.com/rafarlho/LogisticsManagementApp.git
   ```